Rewind TV: Origins and launch

 In July 2016, Antenna TV owner Tribune Broadcasting was considering adding a sister network which would take shows that draw older audiences, in an arrangement that proposed refocusing Antenna TV around shows targeting younger audiences.
 By April 26, 2021, this idea had evolved and Nexstar Media - which had bought out Tribune - announced that it would launch a new digital broadcast network - Rewind TV - focusing on sitcoms from the 1980s, 1990s and 2000s, serving as a complementary sister network to Antenna TV (which now focuses on shows from the 1950s, 1960s, and 1970s).

 Rewind TV began operations at 5 a.m. on September 1, 2021, making the network available to 50 million households in the United States.

-The network is available in many media markets via the digital subchannels of over-the-air television stations, and on select cable television providers, such as Xfinity through a local affiliate of the network and IPTV.
+The network is available in many media markets via the digital subchannels of over-the-air television stations, and on select cable television providers, such as Xfinity and Cox through a local affiliate of the network and IPTV.
 However, as of 2025, it is not available on any streaming service with the network's owner, Nexstar not interested in this platform.

-Rewind TV broadcasts 24 hours a day in either 480i standard definition or 720p high definition depending on market.